Electronics

 Christmas Twitter Tree Lights

 I recently bought a string of 50 individually addressable RGB LEDs from Embedded Adventures and so had to decide what to do with them.
 I decided it would be festive if they could reflect Twitter’s current feeling about Christmas.
 So I started Googling sentiment analysis and quickly discovered that Stanford University’s Natural Language Processing Group has released the source and data for their sentiment analyser.
 When fed a sentence it outputs one of “Very negative”, “Negative”, “Neutral”, “Positive” or “Very positive”.
+It’s pretty good but it’s trained on movie reviews so it’s not quite so accurate on tweets about Christmas.
+For example “Christmas time is defo the best time of the year !!” is classed as very negative.

 Read more